joseph1447/CryptoPulse/README.md

 - **Real-Time Crypto Dashboard**: View a dynamic list of the top 50 cryptocurrencies on Binance, sorted by 24-hour volume.
 Toggle between the top 10 best opportunities to **Buy** (lowest RSI) and **Sell** (highest RSI).
 - **Detailed Crypto View**: Expand any cryptocurrency in the list to see a historical price chart and access AI-powered analysis.
-- **AI-Powered Trade Signals**: For any crypto, generate custom short-term and long-term trading signals (Buy/Sell/Hold) based on a combination of RSI, volume, and market cap data.
+- **AI-Powered Trade Signals**: For any crypto, generate custom short-term and long-term trading signals (Buy/Sell/Hold) based on a combination of RSI, volume, and market cap data using Google's Gemini AI.
 - **Virtual Wallet Simulator**: Start with a virtual balance of 10,000 GUSD (virtual US dollars) and trade any listed cryptocurrency.
 Your portfolio value and cash balance are tracked in real-time.
 - **Profit & Loss Tracking**: The simulator automatically calculates and displays your profit and loss for each individual holding and for your overall portfolio.
 - **Multi-Language & Multi-Currency**: The entire interface can be switched between English and Spanish.
 Display all monetary values in either USD or Costa Rican Colón (CRC) with real-time exchange rate conversion.
-- **Secure API Key Handling**: Your Binance API keys are stored exclusively in your local environment and are never sent to a server, ensuring they remain secure.
+- **Secure API Key Handling**: Your Binance and Google API keys are stored exclusively in your local environment and are never sent to a server, ensuring they remain secure.

 ## Getting Started